Aesma-Daeva/first-milestone-project/README.md

 4. Contact form works as intended.
    1. Go to 'Contact Us' page.
    2. If user does not type a name, user will get a reminder, "Please fill out this field".
    3. Email needs to include @ sign and a domain.
-If user clicks submit without a @ sign, user will get a message, "Please include an '@" in the email address. 'user's input' is missing an '@'.
+If user clicks submit without an @ sign, user will get a message, "Please include an '@' in the email address. 'user's input' is missing an '@'.
    4. User also needs to enter a domain name for email address.
 If user forgets to type domain name after '@' sign, there will be a reminder saying, "Please enter a part following '@'. 'userinput@ is incomplete"
    5. If user does not type anything at the text area field, user will also be prompted to type something.
 User will get a reminder, "Please fill out this field".
    6. Once message is sent, there will be confirmation that message was sent.
 "Thank you for your message!"